Should You Give Your Teen An Emergency Credit Card?

 It begs the question: Is it a good idea for you to provide your teenager with an emergency credit card?
 If so, what guidelines should you establish?

-It depends on your approach to money and debt.
-A credit card can be “part of a discussion that parents have with their teen early on, while they live in your house and under controlled circumstances,” says John Ulzheimer, credit expert at creditsesame.com.
+Answer?
+Depends on your approach to money and debt.
+A credit card can be “part of a discussion that parents have with their teen early on, while they live in your house and under controlled circumstances,” says John Ulzheimer, credit expert at CreditSesame.com.